 Each year, The University of London allocates rooms from their Intercollegiate Halls to Central.
 The Halls are located in Central London and are approximately a twenty-four-minute journey by London underground or bus to Central.

 Halls are generally catered (two meals per day are provided and included in the rent) and you are not permitted to cook your own food.

-Details on how and when to apply will be posted on the Student Advice Service Accommodation Facebook Page.
+Details on how and when to apply can be found on the Accommodation Mahara webpage.

 Through the University of London's Property Management Services, all students can apply for single rooms in self-catering flats at Clandon House in North Finchley.
 Clandon House is approximately 32 minutes from Central by bus.

 You are required to view this accommodation in person before you can accept a room there.

-If you would like to apply for a room, please contact the Student Advice Service directly.
+If you would like to apply for a room, please contact Clandon House.

 There are a number of privately run student halls, some run by charitable institutions and some by commercial companies.
 Charges vary widely from as little as £85 per week for a shared room to £300+ per week for a single study bedroom with en-suite facilities.